 Chief Rausch has been with the Knoxville Police Department since January 1993.
 He served in the Patrol Division for the majority of his tenure as a police officer in various roles.
-His only assignment outside of patrol was a temporarily assignment to assist the Training Division to instruct and mentor the Basic Police Recruit Class in 1995.
+His only assignment outside of patrol was a temporary assignment to assist the Training Division to instruct and mentor the Basic Police Recruit Class in 1995.
 He has served as the Commanding Officer for the Patrol Division and for each of the Patrol Division Districts, as well as the Staff Officer for the Deputy Chief of Patrol.
 He has promoted through the ranks from Officer to Sergeant in 1998, Sergeant to Lieutenant in 2002, Lieutenant to Captain in 2006, Captain to Deputy Chief in 2009, and to Chief of Police in 2011.

 Chief Rausch came to Knoxville from Louisville, Kentucky where he graduated in 1986 from the University of Louisville with a Bachelor of Arts in Political Science.
 He then enlisted in the U.S. Army and served in the Military Police Corps from 1986 to 1990.
 While in the Military he served with the 555th M.P.
 Company at Ft.
-Lee, Virginia and with Alpha Company Third Battalion of the United States Army Correctional Brigade at Ft.
+Lee, Virginia and with A Company 3rd Battalion of the United States Army Correctional Brigade at Ft.
 Riley, Kansas.
 He earned three Army Achievement Medals, an Army Commendation Medal, a Good Conduct Medal, named the Distinguished Graduate from his Corrections Non-Commissioned Officers Course, and attained the Rank of Sergeant prior to the end of his enlistment.

 Chief Rausch served on the Knoxville Police Department Special Operations Squad (SWAT Team) from 1997 to 2007.